-Furthermore, all 14 mandatory PAI indicators, as stated in Annex I in Regulation (EU) 2018/2088, are currently assessed at holding level to the extent that data are available, in both absolute terms and in comparison with industry peers, as part of the investment process and the holistic assessment of company quality.
+Furthermore, all mandatory PAI indicators of table 1 of Annex I of Regulation (EU) 2018/2088 and two voluntary PAI indicators of tables 2 and 3 of Annex I of Regulation (EU) 2018/2088, are currently assessed at holding level to the extent that data are available, in both absolute terms and in comparison with industry peers, as part of the investment process and the holistic assessment of company quality.
 The analysts review the most up to date PAI data extracted from service providers' databases and ensure that selected investments are not outliers in any of their actual PAI performances.